vzool/docs/api/reference.md

 #### Invite Users

-Invite a new user to this instance.
-This will send an email to the user with further instructions.

 ```http
 POST /[project]/users/invite
 ```

+Invites one or more users to this instance.
+It will create an user with `invited` status, and then it will sends an email to the user with further instructions on how to activate their user.

+The email will sends an url with a to
+The API will generate and send a JWT token inside the email for this specific request.

+The payload contains the following data:

+- `type`: The token type, always set to `invitation`.
+- `date`: The datetime when the token was generated.
+- `exp`: The expiration datetime of the token.
+- `email`: The email of the user that will receive the invitation.
+- `sender`: The ID of the user that sends the invitation.

 ##### Body

-An email, or an array of emails to send invites to.
+An email, or a list of emails to send invites to.

+Invite one user:

 ```json
 {